igolden/igolden.github.io/_sections/3-react.md

 ---
 section_id: react
 title: Javascript
 lead: The king of the browser, and much more.
-I use javascript for more of my clients.
+JS is wildly useful language.
 details: Javascript has completely changed since 2015.
-It truly is the language of the web, but now it's become the pinnacle of cross-platform support.
-I love using javascript for hacking the browser, AWS lambdas, and interactive clis.
+It truly is the language of the web, but now it's proven itself as **the** leader of cross-platform programming.
+I always lean on JS for client-facing programming.
 ---

 * **React** - Vast production experience with React: PropTypes, Flow, Jest, Component lifecycle.